KonnorRogers/mrujs/README.md

 ```

-`ajax:send` is a special case and must be aborted.
+`ajax:send` is a special case and must be aborted with an abort
+controller.
 </details>

 ### Fetch